labgem/microscope-user-doc/docs/content/compgenomics/genoclust.rst

 By clicking on the "Export" button:

   - the tree can be exported in SVG or Newick format
-  - the distances can be exported in TSV format (as a matrix or as a pairwise list).
+  - the distances can be exported in TSV format (as a matrix or as a pairwise list)

 **Reference:**